Down in the valleys the villages will give a welcome break from the long hard climbs.Donate Now

-In September 2017 65 Degrees North will take a team of up to seventeen riders from coast-to-coast along some of the toughest roads in the Pyrenees.
+In September 2017 65 Degrees North took a team of seventeen riders from coast-to-coast along some of the toughest roads in the Pyrenees.

 Starting on a beach by the Atlantic and finishing in the warm waters of the Mediterranean, such a route is known in the cycling world as a ‘Raid’.

-Raid 17 is a journey in a number of ways.
-It is physically a journey of some 720km (450 miles) climbing at least 11,000m (36,000ft) of hill and mountain, and on many days following in the tracks made famous by of the Tour de France.
+Raid 17 was a journey in a number of ways.
+It was physically a journey of some 720km (450 miles) climbing at least 11,000m (36,000ft) of hill and mountain, and on many days following in the tracks made famous by of the Tour de France.

-It is also a journey for all the individuals who will make up our mini-peloton.
-Each rider will have had to overcome significant challenges in order to achieve the levels of fitness and skill required to get to the start line, and all will suffer pain and hardship at different levels during the seven day ride.
+It was also a journey for all the individuals who made up the mini-peloton.
+Each rider had to overcome significant challenges in order to achieve the levels of fitness and skill required to get to the start line, and all suffered pain and hardship at different levels during the seven day ride.

 65DN hopes that this endeavour will encourage many veterans who wish to challenge themselves and prove yet again that there is life beyond injury.

 “Raid 17 will be an immense test of physical and mental endurance for all who participate.
 It will be a true journey of discovery which will have lasting effects”